 All the papers are double blind peer reviewed.
 The responsibility for any statement in the article rests with the author(s).

-It is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer and the publisher.
-Our ethic statements are based on COPE’s Best Practice Guidelines for Journal Editors.
+The journal is a double-blind peer reviewed journal.
+This statement spells out ethical behaviour of all parties involved in the act of publishing an article for this journal, i.e., the author, the editors, the peer-reviewers, and the publisher.
+This statement is based on COPE’s Best Practice Guidelines for Journal Editors.

 Disclosure and conflicts of interest